 Left lobe: Mid thyroid, mid gland well-circumscribed.
 Intermediate echogenicity.
 Calcified.
 0.2 x 0.3 x 0.1 cm.
 Previously measured 0.3 x 0.2 x 0.1 cm.
 This calcification/nodule is stable to decreased in size compared to prior ultrasound consistent with a benign finding.

-IMPRESSION: I suspect that the right sided calcified nodule described above in the lower pole today represents the previously measured thyroid nodule and has decreased in size consistent with a benign finding, however the differences and described location of the nodule may direct correlation difficult.
+IMPRESSION: I suspect that the right-sided calcified nodule described above in the lower pole today represents the previously measured thyroid nodule and has decreased in size consistent with a benign finding, however, the differences and described location of the nodule may make direct correlation difficult.
 Continued ultrasound follow-up is recommended.

 1/29/16 – After treating Blastocystis hominis

 FINDINGS: The right lobe measures 3.4 x 1.2 x 0.8 cm.
 The left lobe measures 3.8 x 1.0 x 0.9 cm.
 The isthmus measures 0.3 cm in AP dimension.
 The gland is mildly heterogeneous.
 Color imaging demonstrates increased vascular flow bilaterally.
 A coarse calcification in the left lobe measures 3 mm, interpolar.
 This is stable.
 There is no discrete nodule.